pat676/PI-Universal-Remote/README.md

 Current status:

-- Should be considered pre-alpha, most importantly the bluetooth daemon used to listen for bluetooth commands is not implemented, so the project wont work at this stage.
+- Should be considered pre-alpha, most importantly the bluetooth listener, used to listen for bluetooth commands is not implemented, so the project wont work at this stage.

 Setup: